openshift/origin/examples/jenkins/README.md

 6. Open the Jenkins service ip:port from step 4 in your browser.
 Once it is available, login using username `admin` and password `password`.

-7. Select the the `OpenShift Sample` job and click `Configure`
+7. Select the the `OpenShift Sample` job and click `Configure`.
+You'll see a series of Jenkins build steps defined.
+These build steps are from the Jenkins plugin for V3 Openshift.
+Read about the [OpenShift Jenkins plugin](https://github.com/openshift/jenkins-plugin) for details on the various functionality provided.
+The default values for each of the various build steps listed for the sample job should work as is.
+You can save your changes to the job, click `Build` and skip to step 11.

-8. Optional (if the default value does not resolve to your OpenShift api endpoint): Fill in the `OPENSHIFT_API_URL` value with `https://hostname:port` where hostname/ip and port are for your OpenShift api endpoint.
+8. Optional (if the default values are no longer applicable based on how your OpenShift environment was constructed): change the settings for each build step as needed.
+For example, update the "URL of the OpenShift api endpoint" field with `https://hostname:port` where hostname/ip and port are for your OpenShift api endpoint, or update the "The authorization token for interacting with OpenShift" field with the token value retrieved in step 3.
+You can save your changes to the job, click `Build` and skip to step 11.

-9. Optional (if not running Jenkins in the same OpenShift deployment as your application project): Fill in the `AUTH_TOKEN` value with the token value retrieved in step 3.
+9. Optional (if you would like to set the build step fields via Jenkins build parameters): Set any given build step field with the name of the build parameter you will specify.
+Then check `This build is parameterized` and add  String parameters, defining those build parameters.
+The README for the [OpenShift Jenkins plugin](https://github.com/openshift/jenkins-plugin) has an example for doing this with screenshots.

 10. Save your changes to the job and click `Build with Parameters` and then `Build`.